Nail in a Firm Place March 8

 But here is the greatness of Jesus.
 God could not come into contact with mankind, Jesus, God in the flesh was able to come down from the mountain and come into contact with mankind.

-Then Jesus sent him to fulfill the Levitical law in accordance with Leviticus 14, by going to the priest and making his offering fulfilling the law.
+Then Jesus sent the now healed leper to fulfill the Levitical law in accordance with Leviticus 14, by going to the priest and making his offering fulfilling the law.
 This was accomplished by sacrificing one bird on a cedar plank under running water and dipping hyssop in the blood and sprinkling the blood on the live bird and setting the live bird free.

 The Blood and the Water represented Jesus, the Hyssop represented the whip, the wood represented the cross.
 The bird represents us being set free from sin.